Combat Medical Badge: History

-The first female medic to be awarded the CMB was Specialist Erica Marie Galo in Fallujah Iraq in December 2003.
-(This is incorrect.
-The first woman awarded the CMB was PFC Claudia Kannel, Task Force 2-3 Field Artillery, on 15 October 2003 in Baghdad, Iraq.
-1st Armored Division and Task Force Iron requested a change in regulations regarding the Award of the CMB in September, and it was approved in October after approval by the Department of the Army G1.)

 As of 2005 the rules for eligibility were changed to allow any medical department soldier in a brigade or lower unit to be eligible so long as they are engaged in actual ground combat and performed medical duties.
 This now includes Soldiers assigned to aviation units.
 Additionally, in 2008, IED/VBIEDs can now be considered direct contact with the enemy.

 As of June 2011, the badge and its sew-on equivalent may be worn on the Army Combat Uniform (ACU).

+Master Combat Medical Badge

+In mid-2025 "master combat badges" were introduced, specifically the Master Combat Infantryman Badge (MCIB), Master Combat Medical Badge (MCMB), and Master Combat Action Badge (MCAB).
+The badges represent those who have earned both a combat badge (Combat Infantryman Badge (CIB), Combat Medical Badge (CMB), or CAB) and an expert badge (Expert Infantryman Badge (EIB), Expert Field Medical Badge (EFMB), or Expert Soldier Badge (ESB)).
+The "master badges" appear identical to their respective combat badges, replacing the silver wreaths on the full-color metal badges with gold wreaths; subdued pin-on badges and sew-on badges would see their black wreaths also replaced with gold.
+Soldiers that had earned a combat badge but a "separate" expert badge (a CIB and an EFMB, for example) would wear the master badge aligning with their combat badge (in the case of a CIB and an EFMB, the awardee would wear the MCIB).
+In March 2025, the Army confirmed the new "master combat" badges would be available via Army & Air Force Exchange Service by 21 March 2025.